alezzandro/handson-llmaas-showroom/exercises/05-code-development/README.md

 Students will complete a partially-built Flask web application that manages tasks with AI-powered suggestions and analysis.
 The exercise teaches:

+- Git repository migration from GitHub to Gitea
 - AI-assisted development using Continue.dev
 - Full-stack web application development with Flask
 - Integration of LLM APIs into applications
+- Git-based development workflow (clone, commit, push)
-- Building and deploying applications on OpenShift
+- Building and deploying applications on OpenShift from Git

 ## Application Structure